Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_aws_msk/getting_started_with_snowpipe_streaming_aws_msk.md

 $HOME/snowpipe-streaming/kafka_2.12-2.8.1/bin/connect-standalone.sh $HOME/snowpipe-streaming/scripts/connect-standalone.properties $HOME/snowpipe-streaming/scripts/snowflakeconnectorMSK.properties
 ```

-If everything goes well, you should something similar to screen capture below:
+If everything goes well, you should see something similar to screen capture below:
 ![](assets/snowpipe-streaming-kc.png)

 #### 2. Start the producer that will ingest real-time data to the MSK cluster